Masorr/brandishon/README.md

 ### Features Left to Implement

-- Truncate blog posters name and commenter (in post details).
+- Addressing and finishing user story #25 (a could-have), and user story #27 (a won't-have).
   - **Reasons**: Lack of time.

-- Insert ability for users to write their bios on profile page without having to access django admin panel.
+- Expanding review functionalities for users to rate the product (0-5), and for this to be visibly reflected onto the product detail.
   - **Reasons**: Lack of time.

-- Blog posts and comments made by a user to show up on their profile page.
-  - **Reasons**: Lack of current knowledge and time.

-- Implement like system for blog posts and see amount of likes.
-Allowing users to give positive feedback to posts.
+- Implement actual newsletter form for admin to send to subscribed users.
   - **Reasons**: Lack of time.

 ## User Experience - UX